-Forest risk commodity Deforestation risk assessment procedure Operational coverage Please explain Timber Integrated into a comprehensive, companywide risk assessment process Direct operations Supply chain Our risk management framework manages and monitors risks through risk registers that are maintained at both divisional (covering division and asset level risks) and Group level (covering significant division-level and company-wide risks).
-Divisional teams undertake three assessments related directly to timber, the results of which are reviewed at a divisional and group-wide level by the Sustainability Director, Commercial Directors, and Procurement Director, who, together, agree any required mitigation strategies or wider business impacts, and then liaise with divisional teams to implement solutions.
+Forest risk Deforestation risk Operational Please explain commodity assessment procedure coverage Timber Integrated into a comprehensive, company- wide risk assessment process Direct operations Supply chain Our risk management framework manages and monitors risks through risk registers that are maintained at both divisional (covering division and asset level risks) and Group level (covering significant division-level and company-wide risks).
+Divisional teams undertake three assessments related directly to timber, the results of which are reviewed at a divisional and group-wide level by the Sustainability Manager, Commercial Directors, and Procurement Director, who, together, agree any required mitigation strategies or wider business impacts, and then liaise with divisional teams to implement solutions.
 These assessments are described in 2.1a.
 If the risks identified are considered of very high-risk or to have a significant impact on business operations, these would be incorporated into the Group Risk Matrix, which is reviewed and monitored by the Audit Committee.
 This Committee is responsible for reviewing the effectiveness of the Group's internal controls and risk management systems including the Group's control framework; this is then reflected in the risk matrix.
 The Committee approves the internal audit programme and monitors the implementation of any recommendations made.